actang/Multiple-Factor-Analysis/MFA/presentation/mfa-presentation.md

 ![plot of chunk unnamed-chunk-11](mfa-presentation-figure/unnamed-chunk-11-1.png)

 A bar-chart for bootstrap ratios.
-You can use following functions to create graphics
 ================================================

 ```r